|GDP||1.4% growth for the year; a 2% pace in '17 More »|

 Consumer price inflation will rise to 2.5% by December 2017, from 1.5% at the end of this year.
 Almost all of the upturn will be the result of small increases in energy prices next year, after declines this year.

 See Also: All Our Economic Outlooks

-Expect food prices to be fairly flat the rest of the year, ending 2016 up just 0.5% higher than 2015, a modest pickup from last year’s 0.8% gain.
-Prices of meat, eggs and milk are trending down because production has ramped up now that various viruses that threatened livestock have run their course.
-Moreover, drought conditions have eased, and the relatively strong value of the U.S. dollar versus other key currencies continues to hold down the costs of imported food.
+Expect food prices to rise only modestly in 2017, a tad more than 2016’s rise of 0.2%.
+Prices for meat, eggs and milk are trending down because production has ramped up, now that viruses that threatened livestock have run their course.
+Moreover, drought conditions have eased and the relatively strong value of the U.S. dollar versus other key currencies continues to hold down the costs of imported food.

 We expect gasoline and other energy prices to stabilize at current levels for the rest of this year.
-Next year, energy prices should begin to creep upward.
+Next year, though, they should begin to creep upward.

 Stiff price competition globally will keep prices of commodities and goods fairly flat overall in coming months.
 However, prices for services will rise more than 3% this year.
 A greater scarcity of homes for sale in most metro housing markets should keep rents growing at a fast clip — 4% to 5%.